germangar/whook/README.md

 ### HOW TO INSTALL AND RUN ###

 "If you want to go for a quick effortless test I recommend to copy/paste the script into a free account at 'https://replit.com'.
 It installs all modules for you so you don't have to do anything.
 Do **not** use it to host the real server.
-It goes idle as soon as you close the browser, and anyone can see your API keys."
+It goes idle as soon as you close the browser, and your API keys could be discovered."

 ##### Windows: